chonton/exists-maven-plugin/README.md

 license policies.
 The exists-maven-plugin remote goal is also used to avoid duplicate deployments.

-Running maven with the `install` phase will cause the exists-maven-plugin to execute the `remote` task.
+Running maven with the `install` phase will cause the exists-maven-plugin to execute the `remote` goal.
 This might fail for various reasons; including the developer laptop is not connected to the internet, or the corporate repository is only available to specific build machines.

 We could change the binding of the `remote` goal to the `deploy` phase.
 However, the